basharast/wut/README.md

 Special thanks for all the friends in <a href="https://t.me/Windows10Phone">W10M Community</a> and for their suggestions and support.

-Unsplash feature was not possible without [this project](https://github.com/rootasjey/Hangon)
+Unsplash feature was not possible without [Hangon ](https://github.com/rootasjey/Hangon) by Jeremie Corpinot